The 4 Aspects

 Self-focused Dichotomy

-Believes that they have what it takes to deal with complex and complicated reactions and attitudes that they may have about the aspect.
-Shows their strength easily to others.
+Believes that they have the energy to deal with complex and complicated reactions and attitudes that they may have about the aspect.

-Believes that they do not have what it takes to deal with complex and complicated reactions and attitudes that they may have about the aspect.
-Requires immense effort to show strength or resiliency to others.
+Believes that they do not have the energy to deal with complex and complicated reactions and attitudes that they may have about the aspect.

 Others-focused Dichotomy